fal3n-4ngel/Project-Shelter/README.md

 <p align="center"><img width="150" alt="favicon" src="https://github.com/fal3n-4ngel/Project-Shelter/blob/main/src/assets/logo.png"></p>
  <h1 align="center">PROJECT SHELTER</h1>

- <h2 align="center">What is Project Shelter?</h1>
+ <h2 align="center" >What is Project Shelter?</h1>
- <p align="center">Our project aims at providing a donation gateway aimed at aiding strayed animals.
+ <p >Our project aims at providing a donation gateway aimed at aiding strayed animals.
 Via our medium, both the benefactors and the reciepents get maximum benefit as the entire processes is multi-ended and self sustained.
 Project Shelters guarantee that the benefactors are given a choice to profit off the NFTs minted, as a token for good intent.
 We have teamed up with PFA (People For Animals). an NGO which aims at improving the existing scenario of stray animals. </p>

 ## Technologies Used
 [![My Skills](https://skillicons.dev/icons?i=nextjs,ts,react,ipfs,solidity,replit,tailwind,py,&theme=light)](https://github.com/fal3n-4ngel/)